SmithWillSuffice/ohanga-pai/content/blog/94_global_reserves_of_stupidity.md

 of domestic unemployment, in every nation.
 Completely needless.
 We never need the US$.
 We never have, and never will.

+But because powerful idiots think they need the US$ we have a situation where people think they also need the US$, even if they have zero USA tax liabilities, debts, fees and fines — and even if they did, they could pay those liabilities with NZ$.
+I did, for chrissake, from a computer in Wellington New Zealand, without a single US$ in sight when the Louisiana State doofuses said I’d not paid enough tax when working as a postdoc in Baton Rouge LSU.

 We do not need to offer a NZ Tsy bond at the US FED rate either.
 Why not?
-Because we are not competing the the US＄ since we tax here only in NZ＄.
+Because we are not competing with the US＄ since we tax here only in NZ＄.
 Moreover, we (in Aotearoa) do not need to ever issue a single NZ TSy bond = _basic income, but **only** for people who already have NZ＄ and in proportion to how much NZ$ they already have._

+That our Government is offering free NZ$ to rich people is a disgrace.
+That our RBNZ might follow the FED rate policy is just a rotten little prune on top of a huge stinking pile of disgrace.

 Remember: The government debit is our credit.
 There is no government debt that is ever "too high" nor a "burden on the grandkids" --- that is a